jpype-project/jpype/doc/quickguide.rst

 ----------

 Most Python primitives directly map into Java primitives.
-However, Python does not have the same primitive types, thus sometimes it is necessary to cast to a specific Java primitive type especially if there are Java overloads that would otherwise be in conflict.
+However, Python does not have the same primitive types, and it is necessary to cast to a specific Java primitive type whenever there are Java overloads that would otherwise be in conflict.
 Each of the Java types are exposed in JPype (``JBoolean``, ``JByte``, ``JChar``, ``JShort``, ``JInt``, ``JLong``, ``JFloat``, ``JDouble``).

-Python int is equivalent to Java long.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+